Carlos Gracie Jr

 GB Wear currently has regional divisions representing North America, Central America, South America, Oceania and Europe.
 Some of the students closest to Master Carlos live in these areas, managing the regional offices and working with local schools on a daily basis.

-GB Wear is constantly promoting and supporting BJJ projects around the globe, by donating gis and uniforms to outreach projects in Bahia and Rio de Janeiro, Brazil, school projects in California, and surf projects in Guatemala.
+GB Wear is constantly promoting and supporting BJJ projects around the globe, by

 The GB approach to Jiu-Jitsu competitions